lithellx/zulaext/README.md

 2. Run Zula game<br>
 3. Run zulaext.exe<br>
 4. Have fun
+<br><br>

-If you're facing with "Your vulnerable driver list is enabled" output, copy the code below and save it as ".reg" file then execute it.
+NOTE: If you're facing with "Your vulnerable driver list is enabled" output, copy the code below and save it as ".reg" file then execute it.

 ```
 Windows Registry Editor Version 5.00